 – To use public transport to reach the start line or to adopt “car pooling /car – sharing”

 – The careful management of their trash and to respect the flora and fauna.

 - Assess with local experts and ecological guides the maximum load of car parks and pathways, the staggering of the departures or to place a limit of members.

-- Identify areas for car parks in the city areas and / or organize special shuttles for access to departure and finish area.
+- Identify areas for car parks in the city areas and / or organise special shuttles for access to departure and finish area.

-- Undertaking to use the resources that are not harmful to the environment, to promote ecological gifts and prizes in natural materials.
+- Undertake to use the resources that are not harmful to the environment, to promote ecological gifts and prizes in natural materials.

-- To organize aid-stations with trash containers and to punish with penalty or the disqualification the athletes that throw trash, paper towels or other items outside the indicated areas.
+- To organise aid-stations with trash containers and to punish with penalty or the disqualification the athletes that throw trash, paper towels or other items outside the indicated areas.